 “There were societal concerns that sexualization in the media could be having a negative impact on kids,” van der Vlugt said.
 “We wanted to show that sexuality also has to do with respect, intimacy, and safety.”

 By law, all primary school students in the Netherlands must receive some form of sexuality education.
 The system allows for flexibility in how it’s taught.
 But it must address certain core principles — among them, sexual diversity and sexual assertiveness.

 The Dutch approach to sex ed has garnered international attention, largely because the Netherlands boasts some of the best outcomes when it comes to teen sexual health.
 On average, teens in the Netherlands do not have sex at an earlier age than those in other European countries or in the United States.
 Researchers found that among 12 to 25 year olds in the Netherlands, most say they had “wanted and fun” first sexual experiences.
 By comparison, 66 percent of sexually active American teens surveyed said they wished that they had waited longer to have sex for the first time.
-When they do have sex, a Rutgers study found that nine out of ten Dutch adolescents used contraceptives the first time, and World Health Organization data shows that Dutch teens are among the top users of the birth control pill.
+When they do have sex, a joint study of Rutgers & STI Netherlands found that over 7 out of 10 Dutch adolescents used a condom the first time, and World Health Organization data shows that Dutch teens are among the top users of the birth control pill.
 Read more in the PBS Newshour "The case for starting sex education in kindergarten" by Saskia de Melker.